DixiziLiu/DataScienceWithLLM/README.md

 3) Explore the example scripts in the /src folder or run the provided notebooks in the /notebooks folder to see the data analysis pipeline in action.

 Acknowledgments
 This research was conducted as part of the Healthcare Data Analytics and Exploration work at Clemson University.
-Special thanks to Prisma Health and Children’s Hospital for their participation and support.